ProOracleSQL/space/readme.md

 License
 -------

-This sample database is licensed under the LGPLv3.
+This data set and the code to load it are licensed under the LGPLv3.